 PHYSICAL CONDITIONING: The activity of riding closely simulates human gait.
 The warmth from the horse and the rhythmical motion provides relaxation to spastic muscles.
 Exercises done on the horse are designed to improve balance, endurance, range of motion, and strength.

-INCENTIVE FOR LEARNING AND REALIZING POTENTIAL: For many students the enjoyment derived from this experience will encourage them to attempt new tasks and perhaps discover hidden proficiencies.
-Other students may leave this program with a heightened sense of self awareness and capability.
-But for all students this experience will create an inward challenge allowing the student to perceive himself or herself more positively and accurately.
+INCENTIVE FOR LEARNING AND REALIZING POTENTIAL: For many participants the enjoyment derived from this experience will encourage them to attempt new tasks and perhaps discover hidden proficiencies.
+Other participants may leave this program with a heightened sense of self awareness and capability.
+But for all participants this experience will create an inward challenge allowing the participant to perceive himself or herself more positively and accurately.

 BENEFITS OF CARRIAGE DRIVING: